andrewwang2015/CS4/README.md

 # CS4: Functional Programming
-Honor code: Do not look if taking or planning to take class.
+Honor code: If you are taking or plan on taking this class, do not look over these files.